wp-plugins/cms-page-order/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Updated nestedSortable from 1.3.3 to 1.3.4: Fixes a problem with elements sometimes getting kicked out of the <ol>.

 = 0.1.2 =
 * Fixes a problem with scheduled posts not updating the date when transitioning to publish status
 * Page order number now respects depth (resets to 1 at every new level)